Spectral Signatures of Spinning Dust from Grain Ensembles in Diverse Environments: A Combined Theoretical and Observational Study: Introduction

 Over the past few decades, substantial progress has been made in modelling the spinning dust emission mechanism \citep{DL98b, AHD09, hoang2010, hoang2011, SAH11, hoang2016spinning, hoang2016unified, draine2016quantum, hensley2017modeling, zhang2025spydust}.
 However, the high complexity of the interstellar environment makes precision modelling extremely challenging.
 Theoretical efforts focus on calculating spinning dust emission conditional on the properties of dust grains and interstellar medium.
 Current simulators of spinning dust emission can further account for an assumed distribution of grain sizes and shapes within a specified ISM environment.
 However, observed spectra are likely to result from environments with internal variations or distinct ISM phases and grain distributions that differ from those assumed in the models.

 On the other hand, attempts to fully constrain spinning dust models directly from AME observations are hindered by the curse of dimensionality, with parameter degeneracies and a high computational cost of exploring such a large parameter space with numerical simulations.
 As a result, most observational studies have instead focused on extracting characteristic AME features -- including the peak frequency and spectral width -- and interpreting them using state-of-the-art simulation tools [e.g. \textsc{SpDust2} \citep{SAH11} and \textsc{SpyDust} \citep{zhang2025spydust}].
 Notably, \cite{cepedaarroita2025} recently analysed the spectral properties of AME in $144$ Galactic clouds by combining low-frequency maps from S-PASS \citep{spass_release}, C-BASS (Taylor et al. in prep.), and QUIJOTE \citep{mfiwidesurvey} with ancillary maps.
 The observed AME spectra were fitted using a log-Gaussian model to extract the spectral signatures, including the peak and width.
 The analysis shows that the peak frequencies are consistently higher and the SED widths consistently broader than predicted by standard \textsc{SpDust2} and \textsc{SpyDust} simulations.
 In particular, the observed SED widths are typically $\simeq 0.6$\footnote{See the SED model in eq~(\ref{eq: sed fit model}) for the meaning of these values.}, compared to $\simeq 0.4$ in the simulations.
-Peak frequency discrepancies are particularly evident in the idealised RN and PDR cases. \cite{fernandez2023quijote} also revealed discrepancies that occur not only at the level of individual objects; the diffuse AME emission exhibits nearly identical average values.
+Peak frequency discrepancies are particularly evident in the idealised RN and PDR cases. \cite{fernandez2023quijote} further demonstrated that these discrepancies are not limited to individual objects; the diffuse AME throughout the Galactic plane exhibits systematically high median width values ($\simeq 0.56$) that remain in tension with current theoretical models.

 This discrepancy between observations and simulations requires detailed analysis.
 Given the hybrid nature of the simulators -- combining deterministic modelling with assumed environmental conditions and grain distributions -- the discrepancy should be understood from two complementary perspectives: (i) limitations of the theoretical model, which involves refining our understanding of the astrophysical environment and rotational dynamics, and (2) revisiting the assumptions of dust grain and environment models on which these simulations are based.